Pinched Nerves and the Risk Factors Associated with Them

 Pregnant women are prone to developing pinched nerves because of the extra weight they carry during their pregnancies.
 People who have issues with ambulation and persons who are diabetic also have an elevated risk of developing pinched nerves.
 In addition, people who have jobs or engage in activities that require them to use their shoulders and hands in repetitive motions are also more prone to get pinched nerves.
 People who are overweight are also more susceptible to pinched nerves.
 Lower back pain with radiation into the hips and legs is often commonly referred to as Sciatica.
 Some symptoms associated with pinched nerves include: burning sensations, numbness, and the feeling of being stuck with pins and needles along your arms and legs.

 Get Help Today

 If you are tired of living with the pain associated with pinched nerves and you are ready to improve the quality of your life, now is the time to do something about it.
 Our chiropractic team at Campion Chiropractic in College Station, Texas is trained to find and treat the source of the subluxations and misalignments that cause pinched nerves.
 We have the latest technology at our clinic to help you recover faster.
-Dr. Sehorn and Dr. Campion and the rest of our team are here to help you get back to the activities and the people you enjoy.
+Dr. Sehorn and the rest of our team are here to help you get back to the activities and the people you enjoy.
 Give our office a call today to schedule an appointment at 979-693-6500.
 Our Consultation is FREE!